palzhj/u4FCPv2/README.md

 ## uRTM

-To increase scalability, we design the uRTM with a cost-effective and still powerful FPGA (Xlinx Kintex-7) supporting 16 gigabit transceivers (GTX).
+To increase scalability, we design the uRTM with a cost-effective and still powerful FPGA (Xilinx Kintex-7) supporting 16 gigabit transceivers (GTX).

 <figure>
     <img src="/readme/block_diagram_urtm.png"